d3/d3/docs/d3-delaunay/delaunay.md

 const delaunay = d3.Delaunay.from([[0, 0], [0, 1], [1, 0], [1, 1]]);
 ```

-Otherwise, *fx* and *fy* are functions that are invoked for each element in the *points* array in order, and must return the respective *x*- and *y*-coordinate for each point.
+Otherwise, *fx* and *fy* are functions that are invoked for each element in the *points* array in order, and must return the respective x and y coordinate for each point.

 ```js
 const delaunay = d3.Delaunay.from([{x: 0, y: 0}, {x: 0, y: 1}, {x: 1, y: 0}, {x: 1, y: 1}], (d) => d.x, (d) => d.y);